The Reptile: Production

-The production was filmed back to back with The Plague of the Zombies, and used many of the same sets, including exterior shots in the grounds of Oakley Court near Bray, Berkshire (seen burning in the final frames).
-Pearce and Ripper appeared in both films.
-The cottage used in the film was located in Brentmoor Road, West End, Woking, Surrey.
-The heathland shots were of West End & Chobham Common.
-The railway station glimpsed briefly near the beginning of the film was Loudwater railway station.
+Initially pitched to Universal Pictures three years earlier as The Curse of the Reptiles, the script was written by Anthony Hinds using his pseudonym, John Elder.
+Hammer producer Anthony Nelson Keys, in an effort to save money, had decided to shoot four films on the same sets with staggered release dates.
+Three of the films, Dracula: Prince of Darkness (1966), The Plague of the Zombies (1966) and Rasputin the Mad Monk (1966) were completed before The Reptile could begin filming.

 As documented in books on Hammer Film's history, actress Jacqueline Pearce disliked wearing the Reptile make-up as she suffered from claustrophobia.
 After this film she vowed never to wear "creature" make-up in her future acting projects.

 The film was released in some markets on a double feature with Rasputin, the Mad Monk.
+The film's lack of success caused Hammer to revert to limiting itself to more traditional horror products like Dracula Prince of Darkness which was far more successful.

 A novelization of the film was written by John Burke as part of his 1967 book The Second Hammer Horror Film Omnibus.